ieeta-pt/GeoDropdown.js/README.md

 This page displays two Geodropdowns widgets, working simultaneously.
 One that does not aggregate continents-country and has adm5 as reach level, and other that aggregates and has adm1 as reach level.

 #Web Service
-The web service is developed in Django, using a MySQL database.
+The web service is developed in Django, using SOLR for data storage.
 The web service functionality is pretty simple, when a geonameid is given to the service, it responds with a json containing all children of the desired location.

 ###Example
 Portugal (wich is a country) geonameid is 2264397, so you can use the link /geodatabase/2264397 to get all ADM1 of Portugal.
 It will return a json like this: